misctyler/CornHub/README.md

 ## About

-The CornHub PopCorn Machine is built on the Ethereum blockchain using Solidity smart contracts.
+The CornHub PopCorn Machine is built on the Polygon blockchain using Solidity smart contracts.
 It is a fun and experimental project that aims to explore the possibilities of decentralized finance and non-fungible tokens.

 - CornHub Treasury address; 0x9bcD90E35A0fCC6aDA241acaBA9A376368B56dF5
 - CORN token contract; 0xa0c45509036c422ea7c4d4fcac26a9925531d8c3